Skip Menu

 Programs

-Photo: a Young consumer sitting at a desk looks at the camera smiling.Walton Options works with persons with disabilities of all ages, including with young persons with disabilities on their journey to independence.
-The Youth Services Teams in Georgia and South Carolina provide programs that instill knowledge today to empower a future.
-The program includes a youth transitions program, Peer Support Groups for young adults ages 18 to 24 including a monthly meet-up and summer sessions, and adaptive camps in conjunction with Walton Foundation for Independence including Camp To Be Independent (TBI) and Walton Winter Weekend.
+Photo: a Young consumer sitting at a desk looks at the camera smiling.Walton Options serves individuals with disabilities of all ages, including young people on their journey toward independence.
+The Youth Services Teams in Georgia and South Carolina offer programs that provide valuable knowledge today to empower future success.
+These programs include a youth transitions initiative with local schools, Peer Support Groups for students and young adults (ages 14-24), monthly meet-ups and summer activities, as well as adaptive camps in partnership with the Walton Foundation for Independence, such as Camp To Be Independent (TBI) and Walton Family Weekend Retreat.

 OH YEA!